wordofwarning/wordofwarning.org/current/2012-emergency/BLANKSPACEupstairs/index.md

 ---

+**Please accept our apologies, but unfortunately the Upstairs Spaces at BLANKSPACE are not wheelchair accessible.**

 ####Katie Taylor   *Let me wash your face*
 A shared ritual of cleansing exploring trust and vulnerability.
 *How do we mark the moments of pain and pleasure which shape our lives?*